RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### For a table or graph you reproduced from published sources

 In the caption, include the **figure number (for graphs)** or **table number (for tables)**.

-Include in the reference list the **full reference** of the source you used.
-Please refer to the relevant section within this guide for how to reference various sources.

 ##### Rule